awsdocs/amazon-rds-user-guide/doc_source/USER_ReadRepl.md

 PostgreSQL versions 9\.5\.2 and later use physical replication slots to manage write ahead log \(WAL\) retention on the source instance\.
 For each cross\-Region read replica instance, Amazon RDS creates a physical replication slot and associates it with the instance\.
 Two Amazon CloudWatch metrics, `Oldest Replication Slot Lag` and `Transaction Logs Disk Usage`, show how far behind the most lagging replica is in terms of WAL data received and how much storage is being used for WAL data\.
 The `Transaction Logs Disk Usage` value can substantially increase when a cross\-Region read replica is lagging significantly\.

-For more information about monitoring a DB instance with CloudWatch, see [Monitoring with Amazon CloudWatch](MonitoringOverview.md#monitoring-cloudwatch)\.
+For more information about monitoring a DB instance with CloudWatch, see [Monitoring Amazon RDS metrics with Amazon CloudWatch](monitoring-cloudwatch.md)\.